johnengelo/ccextractor-dokuwiki/README.md

 <h2> To Do: </h2>

 <pre>
--> Make the navbar-collapse div work when screen is scaled down -> Add breadcrumbs
+-> <del>Make the navbar-collapse div work when screen is scaled down</del>
+-> Add breadcrumbs
 -> edit "last modified" content
 -> Edit system buttons and pretty much the system ui -> <del>Fix Search function</del>
--> Fix alignments of admin/user icon and page setting icon to match the navbar links -> Add links to footer
+-> <del>Fix alignments of admin/user icon and page setting icon to match the navbar links</del>
+-> Add links to footer
 -> Create a template using DokuWiki markup
 -> erhmm, I dunno, code?
 Lol.